kbakirov/Access-AWS-Database-by-Python/README.md

 `conda install -c anaconda mysql-connector-python`

-Then in our Jupyter Notebook we import my-sql-connector and write properties of Database:
+Then in our Jupyter Notebook we import my-sql-connector and set properties of Database:

 ```
 import mysql.connector